College of Education

 The doctor of philosophy in education (PhD) is a college-wide degree awarded for distinguished academic preparation for professional practice and research in the field of education.
 The program is designed to enhance and facilitate educational, social, and economic growth locally, nationally, and internationally with a pool of highly qualified educational scholars and leaders.

 The quality of a candidate's work is judged by a variety of experiences, which include the College of Education general and specialization area courses, culminating in a field project or internship, a set of comprehensive and final examinations, and a dissertation.
 The dissertation is based on a selected research problem and is a significant part of the candidate's experience.
-Seven areas of specialization are currently available: curriculum and instruction, educational administration, educational foundations, educational policy studies, educational technology, exceptionalities, and kinesiology.
+Six areas of specialization are currently available: curriculum and instruction, educational administration, educational foundations, educational policy studies, exceptionalities, and kinesiology.

-Application for admission to the PhD program will be considered for the fall semester only and is made to the Graduate Division and to the College of Education.
-Students must meet the requirements of both the Graduate Division and the College of Education, including acceptable scores on the Graduate Record Examination (GRE) verbal, quantitative, and analytic writing assessment.
+Application for admission to the PhD program will be considered for the fall semester only and is made to Graduate Education and to the College of Education.
+Students must meet the requirements of both the Graduate Education and the College of Education, including acceptable scores on the Graduate Record Examination (GRE) verbal, quantitative, and analytic writing assessment.
 Applicants from foreign countries where English is not the dominant language are required to have a TOEFL score of 600 (regardless of degree completion from other U.S. institutions).
 A master's degree from an accredited university or college is required with evidence of a minimum of three years of experience in the field of education.
 The applicant must demonstrate competence in writing and present a written statement of career goals and academic objectives.
 At least three letters of recommendation are required.
 An oral interview may be conducted.

 For further information, applicants may contact the PhD in Education Program at (808) 956-7913.